morganmcg0404/Comp2007/README.md

 ### Zombies
 - **Scaling Difficulty**: Zombies become stronger, faster, and more numerous as waves progress.
-- **Sprint Mechanics**: Zombies gain a chance to sprint in later waves, with 100% sprinting zombies starting at wave 30.
+- **Zombie Types**: Three movement types with progressive difficulty:
+  - *Walkers*: Default slow zombies present from wave 1
+  - *Joggers*: Begin spawning at wave 5, reaching 100% chance at wave 15
+  - *Sprinters*: Begin spawning at wave 15, reaching 100% chance at wave 45
 - **Health and Damage Scaling**: Zombie health and damage increase with each wave, requiring players to adapt their strategies.

 ### Weapons and Combat